-Material Uncertainty Related to Going Concern
+Material uncertainty related to the going concern assumption

-We draw attention to the disclosures in section "Going Concern" of the notes to the consolidated financial statements as well as the disclosures in section "Risks to the Group's ability to continue as a going concern" of the group management report, where the executive directors indicate that the Group's ability to continue as a going concern depends on the expiring bank loans being extended or refinanced and the existing extraordinary termination rights not being exercised as a result of non-compliance with lending terms and conditions.
-As stated in section "Going Concern" of the notes to the consolidated financial statements and section "Risks to the Group's ability to continue as a going concern" of the group management report, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern and represents a risk that the Group's ability to continue as a going concern is threatened pursuant to § 322 Abs.
-2 Satz 3 HGB.
-Our audit opinions are not modified in respect of this matter.
+We refer to the information in the section "Going concern" in the notes to the consolidated financial statements as well as the information in the section "Risks threatening the existence of the company" of the group management report, in which the legal representatives describe that the continued existence of the group is dependent on the prolongation or refinancing of expiring bank loans, as well as the group being able to generate sufficient cash funds from its business activities to cover its liabilities.

+Another major uncertainty is the impact of the Russia-Ukraine conflict and the sanctions imposed on Russia as a result of it, which mean import restrictions and limitations on international payments.
+As a result, major suppliers of the group have withdrawn from Russia.
+The company is responding with a modified product portfolio and an adapted business model.
+As described in section "Going concern" in the notes to the consolidated financial statements and section "Risks threatening the existence of the company" of the group management report, these events and conditions indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern within the meaning of § 322 (2) sentence 3 HGB.
+Our audit opinion is not modified with respect to this matter.

-Other Information
+Other information

-The executive directors are responsible for the other information.
+The legal representatives are responsible for the other information.

-The other information comprises the annual report, which is expected to be made available to us after the date of the auditor's report - excluding cross-references to external information - with the exception of the audited consolidated financial statements, the audited group management report and our auditor's report.
+The other information comprises the annual report which is expected to be made available to us after the date of the auditor's report - without further cross-references to external information -, with the exception of the audited consolidated financial statements, the audited group management report and our auditor's report.

-Our audit opinions on the consolidated financial statements and on the group management report do not cover the other information, and consequently we do not express an audit opinion or any other form of assurance conclusion thereon.
+Our audit opinions on the consolidated financial statements and the group management report do not cover the other information and, accordingly, we do not express an opinion or any other form of conclusion on it.

-In connection with our audit, our responsibility is to read the other information and, in so doing, to consider whether the other information
+In connection with our audit, we have a responsibility to read the other information referred to above and, in doing so, assess whether the other information

-- is materially inconsistent with the consolidated financial statements, with the group management report or our knowledge obtained in the audit, or - otherwise appears to be materially misstated.
+- is materially inconsistent with the consolidated financial statements, the content of the audited group management report disclosures or our knowledge obtained in the audit; or - otherwise appears to be materially misrepresented